dominodatalab/domino-data/docs/source/usecases/get_trainingset.rst

 Find TrainingSets
 -----------------

-TrainingSets may be searched for by metadata.
-Results matching all metadata fields will be returned.
+You can search ``TrainingSets`` by metadata.
+Results matching all metadata fields are returned.

 .. code-block:: python